httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {: title="Response with Digest of Resource"}

-Note that a `204 No Content` response without content but with the same `Digest` field-value would have been legitimate too.
+Note that a `204 No Content` response without content but with the same `Representation-Digest` field-value would have been legitimate too.
 In that case, `Content-Digest` would have been computed on an empty content.

 ## POST Response Describes the Request Status {#post-referencing-status}

-The request `Digest` field-value is computed on the enclosed representation (see
+The request `Representation-Digest` field-value is computed on the enclosed representation (see
 {{state-changing-requests}}).

-The representation enclosed in the response describes the status of the request, so `Digest` is computed on that enclosed representation.
+The representation enclosed in the response describes the status of the request, so `Representation-Digest` is computed on that enclosed representation.

-Response `Digest` has no explicit relation with the resource referenced by `Location`.
+Response `Representation-Digest` has no explicit relation with the resource referenced by `Location`.

 ~~~ http-message